|Nutritional Guidelines (per serving)|

 |Dietary Fiber 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-For perfect, evenly browned bacon, try baking it in the oven.
-Not only is the bacon perfectly cooked, there's no stovetop splatter or burnt-on mess on utensils and pans.
-And you won't be burned in the process!
+The oven is the best way to cook perfectly golden brown, crisp bacon.
+There's also no stovetop splatter or burnt-on mess on utensils and pans, and you won't be burned in the process!
 Another plus, it needs no attention or turning; the strips of bacon come out of the oven perfectly browned and flat.

 All you have to do is line a baking sheet with foil and place a cooling rack in it.
-Or spray the foil with nonstick spray and lay the bacon right on the foil.
+Or spray the foil with nonstick spray (or use nonstick foil) and arrange the bacon in a single layer right on the foil.
 Let the oven do the work while you go about other tasks.